Back-end Engineering Articles

 Write

-Now let's use the" .write" method.
+Now let’s use the ”.write” method.
 This method doesn't need to have a file previously created.
-It does for us to check if the File exists; if so, they overwrite the File with the content we pass through the method.
-If the File doesn't exist, it creates it and adds the content.
-So let's do it.
+What it does for us is to check if the file exists, if so they overwrite the file with the content we pass through the method.
+If the file doesn't exist it creates it and adds the content.
+So let’s do it

 2.6.8 :012 > File.write("content2.txt", "Once upon a time..")